-We'll run at least three test cycles on each machine: 30C cotton load wash for economy, easy-care 40C and 40C cotton.
+We'll run at least three test cycles on each machine: 30-degrees full-load wash for economy, easy-care 40-degrees and 40-degrees full-load.

-For each wash cycle we'll use a specially-prepared stain strip with the most common types of stain on it:
+For each wash cycle we'll use a specially-prepared stain strip with the most common types of stain on it, including: